 As a result, electric trikes provide a more secure and balanced ride compared to their two-wheeled counterparts.

-The enhanced stability of electric trikes caters to various riders, including seniors with reduced balance and strength.
+The enhanced stability of electric trikes is perfect for seniors with reduced balance and strength.
 Riders with mobility or balance challenges can also benefit from the increased stability electric trikes offer.

 Electric trikes boost riders’ confidence by providing a safer and more secure ride, allowing them to enjoy cycling without worrying about falls or losing balance while on the move.